The Mojave Mile

 (or maybe even a mile-and-a-half)

 Held in conjunction with the Mojave Air and Space Port in Mojave, CA, the Mojave Mile is the latest, fastest, and best venue for Standing Mile type racing.
-Mojave features a smooth, 12,000’ runway, with up to a mile of shutdown distance, the latest in accurate laser timing equipment, a top-notch staff of experienced professionals and safety response teams, and a huge overnight-secured Paddock area with P.A. system and food.
-Plus, our Mojave Magnum variant allows you to go for a full 1.5 miles!
+Mojave features a smooth, 12,000’ runway, with up to a mile of shutdown distance, the latest in accurate electronic timing equipment, a top-notch staff of experienced professionals and safety response teams, and a huge overnight-secured Paddock area with P.A. system and food.
+Our Mojave Magnum variant even allows you to go for a full 1.5 miles!

 The Mojave Mile and Magnum are open to both cars and motorcycles.
 Mark your calendar to attend one of the most exciting racing venues in the country!

 We apologize for the delay in getting these ready.
 See our Downloads page here.

 Registration now open for the April 2014 Mojave Mile

 Get your entry in now for our April event!
 The Mojave Mile will be held on April 12th and 13th, 2014.

 This event will be a Mojave Mile only; there will be no 1.5 mile runs.
 Rule changes and updated documents are now available.
 The changes are minimal.

 It is highly likely that this will be our ONLY event in 2014.
 Hope to see you all there!

 October Magnum event a huge success!
 New Record set!